vmware-archive/vsphere-storage-for-docker/README.md

 vSphere Docker Volume Service
 ================================

-This repo hosts the vSphere Docker Volume Service.

 vSphere Docker Volume Service enables customers to address persistent storage requirements for Docker containers in vSphere environments.
 This service is integrated with [Docker Volume Plugin framework](https://docs.docker.com/engine/extend/plugins_volume/).
 Docker users can now consume vSphere Storage (vSAN, VMFS, NFS) to address persistency requirements of containerized cloud native apps using Docker Ecosystem.

 To read more about code development and testing please read